 As previously stated, osteoporosis becomes a concern for patients as they age, with women becoming susceptible around the time of menopause and men becoming susceptible around age 70.
 However, other risk factors include:

 At Southland Rheumatology Center, we make it as simple as possible for you to get back to living your life the way you love to live it.
-Just use our online scheduling tool to make your appointment, and please feel free to call us with any questions you have prior to your visit.
+Just use our online scheduling tool to make your appointment, and please feel free to call us at 708-283-2600 with any questions you have prior to your visit.
 We’re here to help.